 12/11/2017: A source listed as "Other" alerted the TABC that Frisco's Concrete Cowboy was allegedly engaging in promotional practices that violated TABC regulations.

-1/10/2018: A law enforcement agency informed the TABC that this location allegedly sold alcohol to a minor, as well as claiming the bar sold alcohol to an intoxicated person and also failed to report a breach of the peace.
+1/10/2018: A law enforcement agency alleged to the TABC that this location sold alcohol to a minor, as well as claiming the bar sold alcohol to an intoxicated person and also failed to report a breach of the peace.

 That's quite a trifecta of issues to report all at once.
 Given that they were all included in a single complaint by the police, either they all related to a single overall incident or the cops just had a very busy night.